Skip to content

 ros2 launch rosflight_sim multirotor_gazebo.launch.py aircraft:=multirotor

 • Gazebo Classic should now be running!
-You should have the following rqt_graph.
+Gazebo should open and you should see the STL of the multirotor at the origin.
+You should have the following rqt_graph. multirotor_launch_rqt_graph

 Tip